adambornemann-glitch/LogosLibrary/LogosLibrary/Superior/SplitMechanics/ReadMe.md

    thermal time.
 Derives the Tsirelson bound thermodynamically.
 3. **#3: EProcess.lean** — The 2π nat threshold as one modular cycle.
 Diósi-Penrose
    regularization.
 Connects to chemistry and nanothermodynamics.
+4. **IV: BellsTheorem/** — Expands the thermal duality from Part II into a complete formalization of Bell's theorem and six additional contextuality inequalities.
+   Proves the universal formula: Quantum Bound = Classical Bound / cos(2π/slots).
+   26 files, 8,139 lines, one axiom.

 ---